First Move Wins

 “Ekster could've bought them if you had just asked,” Prisma said with a little laugh.

 Max peeked between his fingers up at Ekster, who was wearing a very strained expression on his face.
-Just when everyone thought Max was about to receive some harsh scolding, Ekster said: “Who would want to pay for these at full price.
+Just when everyone thought Max was about to receive a total bollocking, Ekster said: “Who in their right mind would want to pay for these at full price.
 They’re— fucking hideous.”

-Over the past couple of weeks, Driver had completely upgraded the white Sprinter van.
+Driver had completely upgraded the white Sprinter van.
 He’d put in new brakes, stiffened up the suspension, upgraded the tires and improved the airflow under the hood.
-The modifications were surely felt, from the quick pull-ups to the sharp turns and decrease in bounce.
+He knew everyone would love the feel of his modifications, from the quick pull-ups, to the sharp turns and decrease in bounce.

-Åke felt a familiar nausea come up while Driver drifted through the neighborhood alleyways.
+Åke felt the increasingly familiar nausea churn in his stomach as Driver drifted through the neighborhood alleyways.
 “Let me guess,” he said, holding onto both the door and the seat to keep himself from flying all over the place.
-“You taught Ekster how to drive.”
+“You taught Ekster how to drive?”

 Driver sure thought that was funny.